Summary

 1. Centralization (Short-Term)

-Mitigated by governance oversight, public track record, constant communication and transparency.
+Mitigated by governance oversight, transparency, and communication.

 2. Misconfiguration or “Overshooting” Risk